Samagra-Development/docs/docs/Functional Specs Samiksha.md

 ***3.2.4 Notifications***

 Define and serve in-app trigger based notifications to users to guide them through the user flow of the monitoring or mentoring activityDefine and serve in-app trigger based notifications to users to guide them through the user flow of the monitoring or mentoring activity.

+*A configurable mobile application can be setup by deploying the Samiksha application.
+Refer to this [Section](deploysamiksha.md) to deploy the application yourself.
+Once the applicaton is installed you can further read about how to customize [Ancillary Screens] (AncillaryScreensModule.md), update [Jurisdiction Data]CascadingSearchModule.md) and setup [Notifications](NotificationModule.md).*

 ### 3.3 User Authentication & Management